What is identity and access management (IAM)?

 IAM regulatory compliance

 Many of today’s lawmakers around the world are striving towards creating and introducing new policies that will help protect the digital lives of their citizens.
-As a result, many of today’s data privacy regulations (including HIPAA, SOC2, and PCI DSS) require businesses to follow strict IAM policies, which means they are obligated to manage access to data very carefully.
+As a result, many of today’s data privacy regulations (including HIPAA, SOC2, PCI DSS, FERPA, and GLBA) require businesses to follow strict IAM policies, which means they are obligated to manage access to data very carefully.

-Luckily, identity and access management solutions can be used to meet some of the compliance requirements — which is also one of the reasons why enterprises are interested in making them part of their IT environments.
+As you can expect, however, identity and access management solutions can be used to meet some of the compliance requirements (including, of course, IAM compliance)—which is also one of the reasons why enterprises are interested in making them part of their IT environments.

 Let us provide you with an example.
 To comply with the already-mentioned information security standard called PCI DSS, a vendor is required to establish strict IAM policies (including rules that clearly define user identities, authentication, and authorization methods), and processes that restrict access to environments where cardholder data is stored.
 Only with such IAM policies in place can a vendor become fully compliant with the PCI DSS standard.